BlackBerry shares rally on AT&T launch, takeover hopes

 As expected, AT&T said it would sell the devices for $199.99 with a two-year contract.
 T-Mobile USA said on Friday it planned to start selling the BlackBerry Z10 to its business customers in the United States on Monday.

-Verizon Inc, the biggest U.S. wireless carrier, has yet to say when it will start selling the Z10.
+Verizon Inc (VZ.N), the biggest U.S. wireless carrier, has yet to say when it will start selling the Z10.
 The Z10 and the soon-to-be-launched Q10, which will come with BlackBerry's traditional physical keyboard, are powered by the new BlackBerry 10, or BB10 operating system.

 "We believe the Street is pricing in such a weak fiscal 2014 that BB10 does not need to be an outstanding success to surprise," Scotiabank analyst Gus Papageorgiou said in a note to clients on Monday.